Coronavirus: Schools, colleges and childcare facilities in Ireland to shut

 Speaking from Washington DC on Thursday Taoiseach Leo Varadkar said the measures being announced today would remain in place until March 29th and would be kept under review.

+- Measures begin at 6pm this evening and last until March 29th

 From 6pm, schools, colleges and childcare facilities will close, Mr Varadkar said.
-Cultural centres will also close, he said.
+Cultural institution will also close, he said.

-The Government is also banning indoor gatherings of more than 100 people, and outdoor gatherings of more than 500 people.
+The Government is also recommending that indoor gatherings of more than 100 people - and outdoor gatherings of more than 500 people - be cancelled.

 People should continue to go to work if they can, but those who are able to work from home should do so, he added.